misupartha/Retail-Sales-Analysis-Discounts-Payments-and-Trends/README.md

 # Retail-Sales-Analysis-Discounts-Payments-and-Trends

 This project analyzes retail sales data to uncover insights into customer behavior and sales performance.
 The focus is on understanding the impact of discounts, promotions, and payment methods, along with identifying seasonal and regional sales patterns.

+Key Features:

+- Discount Impact Analysis: Compared sales trends with and without discounts to assess their effectiveness.